 Judith Thorn, Biology

-Students interested in occupational therapy may combine study at Knox College and Washington University School of Medicine’s program in Occupational Therapy.
-Students spend three years of study at Knox and then continue their study at the cooperating university.
-After one year of successful study at Washington, a student earns a Bachelor of Arts degree from Knox, assuming all Knox College graduation requirements have been fulfilled.
+Students interested in occupational therapy may combine study at Knox College and Washington University School of Medicine's program in Occupational Therapy.
+Students spend three years of study at Knox and during their junior year may apply to Washington University Program in Occupational Therapy to continue their study at the cooperating university.
+After one year of successful study at Washington University, a student earns a Bachelor of Arts degree from Knox, assuming all Knox College graduation requirements have been fulfilled.
 Upon successful completion of an additional year at Washington University, a student earns a Master of Science in Occupational Therapy degree.